DigitalDataServices/shapefile-writer/README.md

 ```
 3. Create feature action that utilizes the newly created method to return geojson for use with the shapefile-writer library.
 	- [Create Feature Action Documentation](https://developers.arcgis.com/web-appbuilder/guide/create-a-feature-action-in-your-widget.htm)
+4. Bring, into the new feature action, exportUtils, and the zipModule from the shapefile-writer library.
 ```
 EXAMPLE: